 Giving extraordinary service is one way of achieving excellence.
 The more you put into the bowl of service, the more you get back in the bowl of rewards.
 If you want to increase your rewards in life, increase your service.
 Do common things uncommonly well and see how your rewards increase.

-Striving for excellence means going the extra mile in everything you do.
+Striving to excel means going the extra mile in everything you do.
 Many people settle for expediency: doing just enough to get by.
 What they don’t realise is that they are taking a shortcut to failure.
 Going the extra mile is a long-term approach.
 It takes effort, and often requires you to sacrifice short-term pleasure.
 However, once you go the extra mile, you find that there is less competition and the road becomes clearer.

 Keeping an open mind and embracing lifelong learning are stepping-stones to achieving excellence.
 So learn from every encounter, every experience and every person, every defeat, setback and opportunity.
 You’ll discover that instead of being frustrated with differences, you are enriched and enlightened by them.
 What a brilliant approach to learning!
 As you learn, you keep on growing.
 And as you keep on growing and learning, you embrace excellence in your life.